mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 Floating point determinism is a complicated subject and there's no silver bullet.

-For more information please refer to this <a href="http://gafferongames.com/networking-for-game-programmers/floating-point-determinism/">article</a>.
+For more information please refer to this [article](/post/floating_point_determinism/).

 ## Networking Inputs

-Now that I have impressed upon you the complexity of perfect determinism, let's get down to implementation, assuming your simulation is in fact deterministic.
+Now let's get down to implementation.

-You may wonder what the input in our example simulation is and how we should network it.
-Well, our example physics simulation is driven by keyboard input: arrow keys apply forces to make the player cube move, holding space lifts the cube up and blows other cubes around, and holding 'z' enables katamari mode.
+Our example physics simulation is driven by keyboard input: arrow keys apply forces to make the player cube move, holding space lifts the cube up and blows other cubes around, and holding 'z' enables katamari mode.

-But how can we network these inputs?
+How can we network these inputs?
 Must we send the entire state of the keyboard?
 No. It's not necessary to send the entire keyboard state, only the state of the keys that affect the simulation.
 What about key press and release events then?
 No. This is also not a good strategy.
 We need to ensure that exactly the same input is applied on the right side, at exactly the same time, so we can't just send 'key pressed', and 'key released' events over TCP.

 What we do instead is represent the input with a struct and at the beginning of each simulation frame on the left side, sample this struct from the keyboard: